From New York Museum to Tehran for Modern Iranian Art

 The group spent seven days in Iran and visited Tehran, Shiraz, Isfahan, and Kashan.
 They attended the opening of the Belgian artist Wim Delvoye at Tehran Contemporary Art Museum, Carpet museum, Iran National Museum, Golestan Palace a world heritage site and many more museums and palaces in Tehran.
 They also visited the galleries of younger and less known modern artists and bought art works to take back home.

-Shiraz was their next stop where they visited Nasir-ol Molk mosque known as the pink mosque, Karim Khan Citadel, Vakil bazaar and mosque, the tomb of the Persian poets Hafez and Sa’adi, Persian lush gardens, Pasargadae the tomb of Cyrus the Great, and Persepolis another world heritage.
+Shiraz was their next stop where they visited Nasir al-Mulk mosque known as the pink mosque, arg of Karim Khan, Vakil bazaar and mosque, the tomb of the Persian poets Hafez and Sa’adi, Persian lush gardens, Pasargadae the tomb of Cyrus the Great, and Persepolis city another world heritage.
 Then they headed toward Isfahan and enjoyed the ancient mosques and bridges in this city, its atmospheric bazaar and of course the Emam Square another heritage site registered by UNESCO.

 The professional art directors believe Iran has a great potential to be a top destination for art lovers.
 “I think Iran has an enormous amount to offer both for people who are interested in contemporary art and the people who are interested in history.”